Borrisson/handloose/README.md

 ## Getting Started

 In order to get your development environment set up.
-Make sure to npm install all dependencies inside CLIENT and all bundle install all inside BACKEND
+Make sure to npm install all dependencies inside CLIENT and all bundle install all inside BACKEND.

+Immediately see if you can run npm test and yarn test. if not hit me up.

 > **_NOTE:_** Make sure to npm install inside client and bundle install inside backend